sepkamal/STAT545-hw-Kamal-Sepehr/Hw07/README.md

 - I found myself repeadtedly reffering to my previous HW assingments when trying to remember how to do something.
 This was especially true for ggplot.
 I have a feeling these assignments will be a great resource for myself beyond this class.

+- In my make file, under `clean:` I used `*.tsv` or `*.md` to delete all the files to start fresh.
+This got me in trouble, however, as I accidentaly deleted this readme file!
+So I had to be more specific for the `.md` extension, but it was very convienent for the others.

 ![logo](https://i.imgflip.com/1wj55o.jpg)